Felipemendezrios/RatingShiftHappens/README.md

 - Parameter *a* is the coefficient representing the geometry and physical properties of the control.
-It will be estimated differently in function of the type of control.
+It will be estimated differently depending on the type of control.

-- Parameter *b* is the offset; when stage falls below the value *b*, discharge id zero.
+- Parameter *b* is the offset; when stage falls below the value *b*, discharge is zero.

 - Parameter *c* is the exponent, which depends solely on the type of control.